FFellica/Game/README.md

-Game
+Shooting Game
 ====

 //1.
-Compile the codes by clicking on the Run button
+Copy and paste the code in Prcessing

 //2.
+Complite the code by clicking on the Run button

+//3.
 Move the mouse left or right to move the cursor

-//3.
+//4.
 Left click the mouse to shoot